Mary Had a Little Lamb: Recordings

 The rhyme was the first audio recorded by Thomas Edison on his newly invented phonograph in 1877.
 It was the first instance of recorded English verse, following the recording of the French folk song "Au clair de la lune" by Édouard-Léon Scott de Martinville in 1860.
 In 1927, Edison reenacted the recording, which still survives.
 The earliest recording (1878) was retrieved by 3D imaging equipment in 2012.

+Buddy Guy recorded a blues-version of this song for his album A Man and the Blues in 1968.
 Paul McCartney and Wings made a record hit of the rhyme in 1972.
+A cover of Buddy Guy's blues variation of this song was also performed by Stevie Ray Vaughan for his album Texas Flood in 1983.

 Media

-Note: This melody is the British version, which is slightly different from the American version.
-The melody of the fourth bar in the British version consists of one note repeated three times, whereas in the American version, the fourth bar consists of one note, then a note repeated twice that is two steps higher than the previous note.
+Male singing the first verses of "Mary Had a Little Lamb".

+Lowell Mason's musical setting of the poem, published in 1831.

+Lowell Mason's 1831 musical setting, which has since fallen out of use.